Pistachio vs Walnut - Health impact and Nutrition Comparison

 Walnut itself is earthy and mild, but walnut skin might be slightly bitter.
 Pistachio has a smooth texture and a sweet, sometimes earthy flavor.

 Pistachios are usually used as a snack, in salads, ground into sauces, or in desserts.
-Pistachio flavoring is also a common dessert ingredient, besides it’s very versatile and can be mixed in any dessert.
+Pistachio flavoring is also a common dessert ingredient; it's very versatile and mixed in any dessert.

 Walnut and walnut oil are widely used worldwide.
-This nut is used in different dishes, salads, desserts such as brownies, ice creams, sauces, and so on.
+This nut is used in different dishes, salads, desserts such as brownies, ice creams, sauces, etc.

 The nutritional values are presented for raw peanuts and raw walnuts.
 At the bottom of this page, you can find nutrition infographics of these nuts.

 Pistachio contains more iron, potassium, phosphorus, and less sodium than a walnut.
 On the other hand, walnuts have more magnesium, copper, and zinc than pistachio.
 Both nuts have an equal level of calcium.
-It is important to highlight that both nuts can be sources of minerals required for daily required consumption.
+It is essential to highlight that both nuts can be sources of minerals required for required daily consumption.

 In comparison, pistachio has a higher amount of vitamins than walnuts.
-It has 24 times more Vitamin A, 3 times more Vitamin E and Vitamin C, 2 times more Vitamin B6, and also more Vitamins B3 and B1.
+It has 24 times more Vitamin A, three times more Vitamin E and Vitamin C, two times more Vitamin B6, and more Vitamins B3 and B1.